 Looking at the code, it seems to be a difference in the way apt update is handled in the “legacy” snapcraft native code vs craft_parts.

 Previous code does:

 Whereas craft_parts code just does:

---destructive-mode as a normal user.
+This is a bit limiting if you are building using --destructive-mode as a normal user.
 If you have to sudo the entire snapcraft command, you end up with root owned files in an otherwise non-root working directory [ like somewhere in a user home directly, for instance ].

 Is there any reason for the difference in the craft _parts implementation ?

 Would a PR that added back default sudo be accepted ?

 In the most common and supported case, where the build runs inside a managed instance, there will be no changes for the user (since snapcraft runs as root inside the container).
 It’s expected that if you run in destructive mode there will be a number of details you’ll need to take care of manually, such as providing a suitable environment to run on.

 Destructive mode is provided for very specific cases such as CI or packing inside pre-built container environments (e.g. docker), where operations are scripted and sudo is unnecessary.
 It’s not intended for general interactive use.